Al-Musta'sim: Biography

 Abu Ahmad Abdallah (future caliph Al-Musta'sim) was a son of the Abbasid caliph al-Mustansir, and his mother was Hajir.
 He was born in 1213.
 After the death of his father, al-Musta'sim succeeded to the throne in late 1242.

-He is noted for his opposition to the rise of Shajar al-Durr to the Egyptian throne during the Seventh Crusade.
+He is noted for his opposition to the rise of the female sultan Shajar al-Durr to the Egyptian throne during the Seventh Crusade.
 He sent a message from Baghdad to the Mamluks in Egypt that said: "If you do not have men there tell us so we can send you men."
 However, al-Musta'sim had to face the greatest menace against the caliphate since its establishment in 632: the invasion of the Mongol forces that, under Hulagu Khan, had already wiped out any resistance in Transoxiana and Khorasan.
-Shortly thereafter, in 1255-1256, Hulagu Khan forced the Abbasid Caliphate to lend him their forces for his campaign against the Alamut region in modern-day Iran.
+Shortly thereafter, in 1255–1256, Hulagu Khan forced the Abbasid Caliphate to lend him their forces for his campaign against the Alamut region in modern-day Iran.